 We live in a world where TV and film rule the roost, meaning that the majority of our experiences are drawn from fictionalised characters and situations.
 How often have we seen a ‘will they, won’t they’ scene in a film, only for it to end in bliss as the credits begin to roll?
 I’m pretty sure that what we watch on the screen shapes how we think certain experiences should unravel, rather than how they actually do in real life.
 Announcing your pregnancy is one of them.

-I physically cringe when I hear that someone on TV has announced their pregnancy during the early stages.
+Obviously each to their own, but I cringe a bit when I hear that someone on TV has announced their pregnancy during the early stages.
 Obviously I wish them all the best, but there is a huge chance that the baby might not make it which is often glossed over and forgotten about.
 An example of this is the Clearblue Advanced Pregnancy Test advert, in which two friends are sat at a table as the dialogue begins:

 Woman A: “I’m Pregnant!”